YorkEarwaker/Electrical-Engineering/rpi-pico/README.md

 TODO
 * <todo: consider, preparetory work for Climate-Model \amn project PoC, >
 * <todo: consider, wifi connection to RPi Pico 2 W , see datasheet below, try both MicroPython and C/C++ versions, can a Pico flashed with MPY execute c/c++ code too? >
-* <todo: oonsider, secondary languages on RPi Pico >
-* <todo: consider, source pico-jvm for java project on RPi Pico, does on exist? would it be worth the effort? >
 * <todo: consider, bluetooth project, RPi Pico >
 * <todo: consider, research Core 0 core0 Core 1 core1 RPi Pico ARM chip, threading, asysnc, two executables running at the same time one on each core, one executable accessing both cores, >
 * <todo: consider, testing the sku 19328 RPi Pico M micorcontroller product included in the Waveshare MicroPython learning kit, supplied by The Pi Hut, This microcontroller is not a W wireless >